Stock futures jump as oil rebounds

 China’s Shanghai Composite finished the session off by 0.1 percent.

-Hong Kong’s Hang Seng index added 1.7 percent.
+Hong Kong’s Hang Seng index closed the day with a gain of 1.7 percent.